 What are some key features of your curriculum and learning approach?

 Learning should be a joyful, motivating, fun and engaging exploration that opens up a world of wonder for young children where their curiosity and personal interests can flourish.
-Designed around the International Early Years Curriculum (IEYC), our play-based programme supports learning and development through holistic enquiry; it nurtures young children’s natural curiosity, building their confidence and fuelling their desire to learn.
-The IEYC integrates the development of social skills and character development, alongside the school’s Biblical Foundations Curriculum, which provides a framework for children to develop in character, compassion, courage and competence through a story-based approach.
+Designed around the International Early Years Curriculum (IEYC), our play-based programme supports learning and development through holistic enquiry.
+It nurtures young children’s natural curiosity, building their confidence and fuelling their desire to learn.
+The IEYC integrates social skills and character development alongside the school’s Biblical Foundations Curriculum, which provides a framework for children to develop character, compassion, courage, and competence through a story-based approach.

 What activities do children get involved in on a school day?

-The school day begins by setting the children up to take ownership of their learning, with a time where they can explore and interact with a selection of play-based learning activities.
+The school day begins by setting the children up to take ownership of their learning.
+There’s time to explore and interact with a selection of play-based learning activities.
 Other activities throughout the day include reading stories together, singing, creating artwork, building STEM projects, playing together in the outdoor playground, and learning about the natural world in the garden.

-Mandarin is also integrated into learning at Small World, with more than a third of the day for each class overseen by our Mandarin teachers.
-Our Storybook Approach gives children a stimulating way to learn a new language as they engage in listening, speaking, reading, meaningful play, creating and developing positive relationships with the teachers.
-This research-based programme has been developed in conjunction with the Education University of Hong Kong and Hong Kong University, and uses traditional characters to connect meaningfully with children’s daily life experience in HK.
+Mandarin is also integrated into learning at Small World daily, with each class overseen by our Mandarin teachers.
+Our Storybook Approach gives children a stimulating way to learn a new language through listening, speaking, reading, meaningful play, and creating and developing positive relationships with the teachers.
+This research-based programme has been developed in conjunction with the Education University of Hong Kong and Hong Kong University, and uses traditional characters to connect meaningfully with the children’s daily life experience in Hong Kong.

 What are some features of the campus?

-We’re located in a beautiful, green campus with multiple large outdoor spaces; these include a modern outdoor playground with lots of space to run and climb, and a beautiful outdoor garden area where children can play amongst the trees and learn about the cycles of nature by growing their own vegetables and other plants.
+We’re located in a beautiful, green campus with multiple large outdoor spaces.
+These include a modern outdoor playground with lots of space to run and climb and a beautiful outdoor garden area where children can play amongst the trees and learn about the cycles of nature by growing plants.

 How can parents get involved or monitor how things are going?

-At Small World, parent involvement is considered key to further expand the learning environment at home and to help parents understand how to best support their child’s development.
-Popular events such as the annual Taste of Culture celebration involve the whole family; children introduce their own culture to classmates through traditional clothing and food.
-On Mum’s Dates and Dad’s Dates, children show parents around the school and engage in activities together.
+At Small World, parent involvement is considered key to further expand the learning environment at home and to help parents understand how to support their child’s development best.
+Popular events such as the annual Taste of Culture celebration involve the whole family.
+Children introduce their own culture to classmates through traditional clothing and food.
+On Mum’s Dates and Dad’s Dates, children show parents around the school and also engage in activities together.

 The kindergarten is the hub of an active community, with parenting courses, parent volunteer opportunities, and parent involvement helping to forge strong family-school partnerships.